WillemW-01/expo/gym-test/specification/user.md

 - user name (no longer than 30 characters)
 - user email (must check for email format)
 - user password (no longer than 80 characters) (must check strength of password)
-- all other user data described in `user-tables` must be generated as empty

 After authentication, the user must be able to sign in to their account and access the app.